CyberPhoenix90/ferrum-db/readme.md

 Set (key)
 Time Series (key-value but with queryable number as key)

-This increases the flexibility of the database without shoehorning all the features into one type at the cost of performance or memory.
+This setup allows you to pick the best collection type for your use case and only pay the price for the complexity you need.
 Each collection is specially crafted for performance in their respective use cases

 ## Limitations